Topeka murder suspect caught in shootout with police identified by KBI

 At 9:32 a.m. on Sept.
 29, members of the TPD responded to a call of a shooting in the 3500 block of Kerry in south Topeka.
 Upon arrival, they found one person dead and another injured as a result of gunshot wounds.

-Police quickly left the scene a short time after 27 News arrived as another officer spotted the murder suspect’s vehicle in the Hi-Crest Neighborhood.
+Police quickly left the scene as another officer spotted the murder suspect’s vehicle in the Hi-Crest Neighborhood.
 A police pursuit ensued after officers tried to pull Perkins over, and he refused to stop.
 Perkins began to fire in the direction of pursuing officers, who returned fire on several occasions.

-The KBI believes that gunshots were fired in the areas of 1-70 and Adams St., 10th St. and Adams St., 10th St. and Madison St., 10th St. and Kansas Ave., and 10th St. and Quincy.
+The KBI believes that gunshots were fired in the areas.
 The pursuit ended when Perkins’ vehicle crashed into a fire hydrant in the downtown area at the intersection of 6th Street and Kansas Avenue.

 Perkins was hit during an exchange of gunfire with officers, who were then able to take him into custody.